padas-lab-de/krony-PT/README.md

 * Old README.md got bloated >> Link.
 * Initial report >> Link.

 # TODO:

+The new models, are *NOT* getting better.
+* Add more weights, what can you do with 600k params
+* I suggest you add more to the first two layers.

+Refactor the code:
+	* Make it easier for someone else to join and play with.
+	* Remove old files.
+	* Write better documentation.

 Report writing:
 * Finish section on Kronecker Structure.
 * Finish section on Van Loan and Pruning.

 Coding:
 * Make the Prune / Run for 100k
 * Seems to be an issue with `.t()`, must use `.contiguous()`
-* Revert the 1250/4000 to H-F
+* Revert the 1250/4000 to H-F  ?DONE
-* Run a training for 10 steps only, with very high batch size.
+* Run a training for 10 steps only, with very high batch size.  ?DONE

+* github issue
+* score the 95M
+* prune the 95M and see what's up